Report: Deputies in Ohio arrest naked man, claiming to be Jesus

 Deputies say the man wouldn’t identify himself, saying he was Jesus Christ.

-Investigators reported that while they had the man in custody, he lunged that officers, hitting one of them.
+Investigators reported that while they had the man in custody, he lunged at officers, hitting one of them.

 Crews were called to treat the injured officer and evaluate the suspect, who was transported to the hospital.